Merino Load (Locust) Tests

 1. Execute Load Test

-To automatically kick off load testing in staging along with your pull request commit, you have to include a label in your git commit.
+To modify the load testing behavior, you must include a label in your Git commit.
 This must be the merge commit on the main branch, since only the most recent commit is checked for the label.
-This label is in the form of: [load test: (abort|warn)].
+The label format is: [load test: (abort|skip|warn)].
 Take careful note of correct syntax and spacing within the label.
-There are two options for load tests, being abort and warn.
+There are three options for load tests: abort, skip, and warn:

-The abort label will prevent a prod deployment should the load test fail.
-Ex. feat: Add feature ABC [load test: abort].
+• The abort label will prevent a prod deployment if the load test fails

-The warn label will output a Slack warning should the load test fail, but still allow for prod deployment.
-Ex. feat: Add feature XYZ [load test: warn].
+• The warn label will output a Slack warning if the load test fails but still allow for the production deployment

 The commit tag signals load test instructions to Jenkins by modifying the Docker image tag.
 The Jenkins deployment workflow first deploys to stage and then runs load tests if requested.
-The Docker image tag passed to Jenkins appears as follows: ^(?P<environment>stage|prod)(?:-(?P<task>\w+)-(?P<onfailure>warn|abort))?-(?P<commit>[a-z0-9]+)$.
+The Docker image tag passed to Jenkins appears as follows: ^(?P<environment>stage|prod)(?:-(?P<task>\w+)-(?P<action>abort|skip|warn))?-(?P<commit>[a-z0-9]+)$

 2. Analyse Results